mojodojodev/mojodojo.dev/guides/intro_to_mojo/2-basic-types.md

 vec.push_back(79)
 ```

-We can use a `StringRef` to get a pointer to the same location in memory:
+We can use a `StringRef` to get a pointer to the same location in memory, but with the methods required to output the numbers as text:

 ```mojo